FIRSTMap/AvatarGetter/README.md

-For example, if team 1234 does not have an avatar for the 2019 season, but there is an avatar in the `avatars.png` / `avatars.json` sprite sheet in the FIRSTMap data directory (left over from the 2018 season), it will be copied to the new sprite sheet that is being generated.
+For example, if team 1234 does not have an avatar for the 2019 season, but there is an avatar in the `avatars.png` / `avatars.json` sprite sheet in the FIRSTMap data directory left over from the 2018 season, it will be copied to the new sprite sheet that is being generated.

 ## Usage: